 All you need is a laptop!
 You can blog from anywhere in the world.
 No matter if you are on vacation on Mars or Jupiter.
 As long as you have a laptop, you’re in the game.

 Blog from any device

-Yes, you read that right!
+Yes, that’s right!
 Those days are gone when you needed a laptop to blog.
 Top blogging platforms like WordPress, Blogger, and Tumblr are mobile focussed.
 You can find their smartphone or tablet apps in the respective app stores.
-So, even if you don’t have a laptop or computer around you and you got an idea all of the sudden then no worries, take out your phone and start writing.
+So, even if you don’t have a laptop or computer around you and you got an idea all of a sudden then no worries, take out your phone and start writing.

 Promote existing business